OTP banners.jpg

 Karen Taylor

-Karen Taylor is founder and director of English Language Training Solutions, home of the Color Vowel Chart, a teaching tool she created in 1999.
+Karen Taylor is the founder and director of English Language Training Solutions, home of the Color Vowel Chart.
 She holds an MA in TESOL from the Middlebury Institute of International Studies at Monterey and a BA in English Literature from Georgetown University.

 Boelo van der Pool